windc-888/Bootcamp-projects/Sentiment_analysis/README.md

-# Sentiment Analysis Final Capstone Project
+# 📱Sentiment Analysis Final Capstone Project📱

 ## Description
 This is a final capstone project where I have written a script to analyse the sentiment polarity of Amazon product reviews.
 The script contains functions to clean/preprocess the data,  measure the sentiment polarity and usage of the functions to analyse a sample of the dataset.
 It also calculates the semantic similarity of two reviews from the dataset.
 This repo also contains a short report of my findings called "sentiment_analysis_report.pdf".